- About Us

 - be a tax exempt organization (sanctioned as such by the Internal Revenue Service)

-- request support for a program that operates in Oregon and/or Clark County, Washington
+- request support for a program that operates in Oregon

 - not require attendance at or participation in religious/faith activities as a condition of service delivery nor require adherence to religious/faith beliefs as a condition of service or employment

-MMT does not fund:
+Meyer does not fund:

 - Direct grants, scholarships, or loans to individuals

-- General fund drives, annual appeals, special events, or sponsorships
+- General fund drives, annual appeals, special events or sponsorships*

 - Elimination of operating deficits